Steve Fulton's Blog

-Steve Fulton has worked in the web and mobile game industry for the past 17 years.
+Steve Fulton has worked in the web and mobile game industry since 1995.
 He spent 15 years at Mattel Toys as developer and development manager for Barbie and Hot Wheels web sites, creating games for a kids' audience before strking out on his own working on Facebook and mobile games.
 Steve has been an editor for the indie game development blog 8bitrocket.com since 2006, and has also written numerous articles for gamerdad.com, gamasutra.com, and armchairarcade.com.
-He has co-written two books on web game development: The Essential Guide To Flash Games (2010) and HTML5 Canvas (2011).
-An updated 2nd edition of HTML5 Canvas is scheduled for release in 2013.
-Steve is now the Senior Manager Of Digital R&D for a major toy company, steve[email protected], or Twitter @fultonbot
+He has co-written three books on web and game development: The Essential Guide To Flash Games (2010) and HTML5 Canvas (2011)., and HTML5 Canvas 2nd Edition (2013) Steve is now the Senior Manager Of Digital R&D for a major toy company, steve[email protected], or Twitter @fultonbot

 Random Game Idea : A Twitter Feed Of Mostly Useless (But Sometimes Not) Fodder To Spark Your Imagination

 [Blog - 12/07/2015 - 09:59]